-At Horton Road, our apprentice program is predominantly hands on.
-Students spend much of their time planting, weeding, harvesting and preparing vegetables.
-They also dig and fertilize raised beds, go to farmers markets, do deliveries, keep records, choose projects to pursue, and write for the CSA newsletter.
-Throughout the season, students are expected to gain mastery over different tasks and develop an understanding of the working farm that comes with working closely with past graduates and being an important part of a seasonal crew.
-This arrangement provides lots of opportunity for ongoing learning that requires active participation on the apprentices part.
-Unlike conventional classroom learning, apprenticing integrate body and mind by strengthening the body, developing endurance and flexibility, and the cultivating the mind through direct observation and building intuition through experience.
+While each week there is a guiding theme, class or field trip, and assignment, students spend much of their time engaged in hands on field experience – sowing seeds, planting, weeding, harvesting and preparing vegetables.
+They also dig and fertilize raised beds, learn to sell produce at farmers markets, keep records, and write for our CSA newsletter.
+At Horton Road, we have a strong work ethic where we value showing up to the field ready and willing.
+Throughout the season, students are expected to make their best effort to gain mastery over different tasks, develop an understanding of the working farm, and become an integral part of a seasonal crew.
+Unlike conventional classroom learning, apprenticing integrates body and mind through direct experience – developing endurance and flexibility, cultivating knowledge through mindful observation, and building intuition by living the farmer’s life.

 Our goal each year is to foster a diversified, productive, ecologically sensitive and personally enriching learning environment.
 We have made considerable effort in our program to create focused, energetic and limited work periods to accomplish our days tasks so that apprentices know exactly what’s expected of them and can enjoy a fair amount of free time relative to many farm operations.